Anjuli08/PinVision/README.md

 # PinVision: Creative Image Gallery

-PinVision is a visually captivating image gallery project inspired by Pinterest.
+PinVision is a visually captivating image gallery project.
 It allows users to showcase their uploaded images in a visually appealing and organized manner.

 ## Features

-- **Pinterest-like Layout**: PinVision utilizes an automated grid layout arranges the uploaded images, providing an aesthetic and visually pleasing display.
+- **Grid Layout**: PinVision utilizes an automated grid layout arranges the uploaded images, providing an aesthetic and visually pleasing display.

 - **Flexible Display Sizes**: Users have the option to select different display sizes (small, medium, large) for their images, allowing for customization and enhancing the overall visual experience.